dji-sdk/Payload-SDK-Doc/source/introduction/announcement.md

 * Fixed the occasional bugs of the playback and download

 ## <a href="https://terra-1-g.djicdn.com/71a7d383e71a4fb8887a310eb746b47f/general/DJI_Media_File_Metadata_WhitePaper.zip">DJI Media File Metadata WhitePaper</a> Released
-DJI camera's Metadata White Paper set describe organization and technical standard of metadata stored in media formats, as well as guidelines in acquiring metadata in DJI products.
+DJI Media File Metadata White Paper set to describe the organization and technical standard of metadata stored in media formats, as well as guidelines in acquiring metadata in DJI products.
 It is provided to users for analyzing modeling or other post-workflow, which is essential for pro users and developers to do in-depth post-work.

 ## PSDK Beta Firmware Application
 Payload SDK 2.0, X-Port and SkyPort V2 have been released.
-If developers need to develop payload on Matrice 200 V2 series, please use the latest firmware and DJI Assistant 2, but the firmware and DJI Assistant 2 are still in the testing, so developers could apply the testing permission from the <a href="mailto:dev@dji.com"> DJI SDK Team </a> and obtain the testing firmware and the DJI Assistant 2 correspond.
+If developers need to develop the payload on Matrice 200 V2 series, please use the latest firmware and DJI Assistant 2, but the firmware and DJI Assistant 2 are still in the testing, so developers could apply the testing permission from <a href="mailto:dev@dji.com"> DJI SDK Team </a> and obtain the testing firmware and the DJI Assistant 2 correspond.

 > **NOTE**
 > * When applying for the firmware, please provide the account which logging in the DJI Assistant 2.